 Typical pizza making party schedule

-- 2:30 – 2:50: Guests arriving and playing.
+• 1:30 – 1:50: Guests arriving and playing.
 This is usually just running around outside!
 We have balls and hula hoops and sidewalk chalk, as well as a big sand box and mud kitchen.
-If it is very cold out, we have legos and books that children can enjoy in the farmhouse.
 Some families like to put out snacks during this time.

-- 4:00 – 4:30: Time for you to share cake or other celebration! (kids can also go play outside again when they are finished eating).
+• 3:00 – 3:30: Time for you to share cake or other celebration!
+Children can also go play outside again when they are finished eating.